jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-03-10-the-unreasonable-effectiveness-of-data.md

 - statistics
 - nosql
 ---
-The Unreasonable Effectiveness of DataThoughtful research paper from Google on the potency of Big Data for solving problems that have no fundamental, analytical, solution.
+Thoughtful research paper from Google on the potency of Big Data for solving problems that have no fundamental, analytical, solution.

 (via myNoSql.)